jordles/notes/Python.md

 Loops: **for**, **in**, **while**, **break**, **continue**
 Functions: **def**, **return**

+__Methods__ are functions that are associated with objects/classes.
+They are called using dot notation, where the method name is preceded by the object name and a dot.
+For example, in the expression `my_list.append(5)`, `append` is a method of the `my_list` object.

 You don't need to learn this whole list now.
 We'll dive into each keyword as we encounter them.
 There are additional reserved keywords in Python.
 If you would like to read about them, please visit the linked “Python Keywords” article in the Resources section at the end of this study guide.

 `return` - used inside a function to send a value back to the caller.
 It makes your code more reusable by allowing you to use the output of a function in other parts of your program.
 You can return multiple values by separating them with commas.
 Returning multiple values means we can assign multiple variables to the output of a function.